qwu-570/geog2021/README.md

 The practicals for this module consists of the following practices and a coursework project:
-Practical #0: Introductory Computing
+Practical #0 Introductory Computing:
-Practical #1: Image Display
+Practical #1 Image Display:
-Practical #2 Spatial Filtering
+Practical #2 Spatial Filtering:
-Practical #3 Classification
+Practical #3 Classification:
-Coursework: Project
+Coursework Project: